 7. Protein intake and your immune system

-A high protein diet (3 g/kg body weight per day) in atheletes has been shown to help restore their immune systems after training.
-Athletes who undergo high volumes/intense training programmes reported fewer upper respiratory illnesses (headcolds, coughs and sinus infections) when they ate high amounts of protein during the day.
+A high protein diet (3 g/kg body weight per day) in athletes has been shown to help restore their immune systems after training.
+Athletes who undergo high volumes/intense training programmes reported fewer upper respiratory illnesses (head colds, coughs and sinus infections) when they ate high amounts of protein during the day.

 8. Are protein supplements better than food sources of protein?